Description

 - Describe the association between vitamin D and fall prevention in women.

-- Describe the effectiveness of physical therapist administered group-based exercise on fall prevention.
+- Describe the effectiveness of physical therapist-administered group-based exercise in fall prevention.

-- Describe physical therapy for improving balance and reducing fall risk for patients with osteoarthritis of the knee
+- Describe physical therapy for improving balance and reducing fall risk for patients with knee osteoarthritis.

 - Understand how single-task vs. dual-task training affects balance performance in older adults.